thomazbastiaanssen/kronos/README.md

 Now we will demonstrate how to adapt the kronos package for ’omics analysis, where there are many outcome variables.
-We have written the `fw_kronos` function specifically for this purpose.
+We have written the `fw_kronos` (feature-wise) function specifically for this purpose.
 This function behaves very similar to the main kronos function.

 It requires two core types of data: First, a table of data with rows as features and columns as samples as input.
 Make sure that the feature